Question or comment about the scheduling of a program?

 Does CPB fund projects outside of the United States?

 The Radio Community Service Grant (CSG) program may accept a limited number of new radio stations each year during a defined application period.
-To qualify for a grant from CPB, a radio station must meet a set of eligibility criteria in addition to operating under a noncommercial educational license granted by the U.S. government.
+To qualify, a radio station must meet a set of eligibility criteria in addition to operating under a noncommercial educational license granted by the U.S. government.

 For more, see the Radio CSG General Provisions and Eligibility Criteria and email csg@cpb.org.